bnb-chain/greenfield-storage-provider/docs/storage-provider-rest-api/README.md

 ## X-Gnfd-Signed-Msg

 X-Gnfd-Signed-Msg is a HTTP response header.
 SP server will add approval signature to data parsed from `X-Gnfd-Unsigned-Msg`.
 Users should use hex decode to decode it into byte array.
 Then use protobuf json unmarshal byte array.
-Finnaly broadcast txn to Greenfield chain.
+Finnaly broadcast txn to Mechain chain.

 ### CreateBucket approval signed msg example